 Able to identify hundreds of human-written questions, contextual chatbots are by far the most advanced bots out there.
-Utilizing complex Machine Learning and Artificial Intelligence technologies, they can understand the user's intent, collect data, and provide support not limited to an answer, for example, remember your last food order, payment and delivery details, and initiate the same command again.
+Using complex ML and AI technologies, they can understand the user’s intent, collect data, and provide support operations.
+For example, remember your last food order, payment and delivery details, and initiate the same command again.
 It can also send reminders or informational updates.

 Contextual chatbots can automate simultaneous (unrelated) conversations, consult multiple users, and conduct initial problem diagnosis.
 Any drawbacks?
 It’s a costly investment, requiring time and a professional development platform.
-Moreover, the creation of a contextual chatbot must be supported with a great deal of data about the business, customers, and operations.
+The creation of a contextual chatbot must be supported with a lot of data about the business, customers, and operations.
 Without trial and error, building a perfectly smart chatbot is unlikely.

 Contextual chatbot example: AirFrance

 When choosing a chatbot to boost your conversational marketing effort, consider not only the complexity of technology, but also the value proposition and how it complements your customers’ experience.